x

 Portland police placed a man into custody after he began fighting a police dog to avoid a search warrant from being executed of North Portland home.

-Officers placed the man in custody and he is being treated for injuries, police said.
-The extent of the injuries was not reported.
+Officers placed the man in custody and he was being treated for injuries, police said.
+He was taken to the hospital, treated and released before being interviewed by detectives.

 Before You Leave, Check This Out